-Job prospects and salary for HIM professionals
+Outlook and salary potential for health information professionals

-How to become an HIM professional
+How to become a health information management professional

 Health information management involves a blending of several different branches of study.
 HIM programs incorporate the disciplines of medicine, management, finance, information technology and law into one curriculum.
 This wide base of knowledge makes HIM graduates useful for many different needs in healthcare.

-2 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed April 2, 2018] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience unless otherwise noted.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed December, 2020] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
 Employment conditions in your area may vary.

 2Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.

 This article was originally published in 2018.
 It has since been updated to include information relevant to 2021.